The most interesting facts about Turkmenistan, from a president nicknamed “The Turkmenator” to a 40-year old fire pit called the “Door to Hell”.

 25. Kurbanguly Berdymukhamedov has ruled Turkmenistan since 2007 in a similar fashion and is also known for his bizarre PR stunts and strongman image.
 These stunts include an exercise video, a firing range visit and ordering banks to fund a pet project.
 He’s been nicknamed “The Turkmenator”.

-26. Turkmenistan has the world’s fifth-largest proven natural gas reserves with 7.5 billion in cubic meters (cu m) of gas in 2018.
+26. Turkmenistan has the world’s fifth-largest proven natural gas reserves, with 80 billion cubic meters of natural gas produced in 2022.

 Every effort has been made to verify these facts about Turkmenistan.
 However, if you find an error or have any questions, please contact us.